Poyqraz/Arduino-Servo-Contol-with-Python/README.md

-# The mantar.xml file is a cascade model created for testing purposes.
+ The mantar.xml file is a cascade model created for testing purposes.
 You can use your own model.

-[!NOTE]
-'''
+ !NOTE

-pip install pyserial
+"pip install pyserial"
-'''